wallstersson/ukth-appinn-containerapps-orderapi/challenge2.md

 ![](images/challenge-2-overview.png)

+> **Note**<br>
+> There is currently a soft limit of maximum 5 Container Apps Environments per subscription per region.
+> If you are more than five lab participants using the same subscription you need to select different locations to avoid hitting the limit.

 ## Main objectives
 - Deploy a _Container Apps Environment_ with related resources
 - Test the APIs deployed as Container Apps